UK Tech Hubs: East Anglia

 Norwich also has its share of big players.
 Founded in 2000, Liftshare is the UK’s largest lift-sharing platform and is used by over 1,000,000 commuters a month.
 Payments software firm Epos Now is used by over 30,000 businesses across the UK.
 The firm was also made the Tech Track 100 for the third year running in 2018.

-Workspaces and tech hubs
+East Anglia’s workspaces and tech hubs

 Of course, these amazing tech companies need the right environment to grow and thrive.
 Luckily, the region has plenty of accelerators and specialist tech facilities offering support and workspace facilities.